stats-ucl/code-peer-review/md/teacher_guidance.md

 ## Overview

-This guide provides instructions for implementing a code peer review system using GitHub for undergraduate computing modules.
-With the new automation scripts, most of the setup process is now automated, making implementation much faster and more reliable.
+This guide provides instructions for using the `codeinput` R package to automate the setup and management of code peer review assignments on GitHub.
 The system integrates with Moodle for familiar student submission and leverages GitHub's collaborative features for peer review.

 ## Prerequisites